José Luís Vidigal

-José Luís da Cruz Vidigal (born 15 March 1973) is a Portuguese retired footballer who played as a defensive midfielder.
+José Luís da Cruz Vidigal (born 15 March 1973) is a Portuguese former professional footballer who played as a defensive midfielder.

-During his extensive professional career, the no-nonsense midfield battler spent more years abroad (Italy, eight) than in his country of adoption (seven), where he represented mainly Sporting CP.
+During his extensive career, the no-nonsense midfield battler spent more years abroad (Italy, eight) than in his country of adoption (seven), where he represented mainly Sporting CP.

 A Portugal international for two years, Vidigal appeared with the national team at Euro 2000, helping them to third place.

 Club career

 Early career and Sporting CP

 Born in Sá da Bandeira, Portuguese Angola, Vidigal moved to Portugal at an early age, and started his footballing career with amateurs O Elvas CAD, joining Segunda Liga club G.D.
 Estoril-Praia in summer 1994.

 The following year, Vidigal signed with another team from the Lisbon area, Sporting CP of the Primeira Liga.
 After tentative beginnings, he became an essential defensive unit, contributing a career-best (in Portugal) 32 games in the 1999–2000 season as the Lions won their first title in 18 years, his only career trophy.